 Let’s have a deeper look at its settings.

 Open the listing template with the Elementor editor and search for the Dynamic Meta widget.
 Drag and drop it to the page.

 Let’s start with the Content menu section.

 Here you will see 3 default items – date, author, and comments.
 You can customize them if you click them.
-In the opened tab you will see the Type field, where you can choose which meta content you want to display: the date, comments count or information about the author.
-Also, you can specify an icon, a prefix and a suffix.
-You can delete unneeded items or add a new one.
-The last option, Layout, allows select either inline or list layout.
+In the opened tab, you will see the Type field, where you can choose which meta content you want to display: the date, comments count, or information about the author.
+Also, you can specify an icon, a prefix, and a suffix.
+You can delete unneeded items or add a new ones.
+The last option, Layout, allows selecting either inline or list layout.